The need for a nonlocal expansion in general relativity: Introduction

+Note that while this is usually thought of as a ``quantum effect" due to the strong coupling of the theory in the infrared.
+However, on a deeper investigation, such a stance would be tautological, since strong coupling is an artefact of the running of the coupling constant with distance.
+The real issue is the non-existence of a ``semiclassical limit" compatible with the fundamental symmetries of the theory, where small perturbations, classical or quantum, are divided from the background.

-Of course, there is no confinement in GR \cite{Deur_2009} as the theory is not defined by a tangent bundle coupling to a vector conserved current.
-As such, observables in GR are not gauge invariant and redundancies in asymptotic geometry play a very different role from a spin 1 gauge theory.
-Nevertheless, some subtleties described above for non-Abelian gauge theories are also present in GR.
+Of course, the above should be meant only as a rough analogy.
+There is no confinement in GR as the theory is not defined by a tangent bundle coupling to a vector conserved current, and graviton-graviton interactions have a very different scale dependence than gluon-gluon interactions (the latter being marginal while the former are irrelevant).
+Observables in GR are not gauge invariant, and redundancies in asymptotic geometry play a very different role from a spin 1 gauge theory.
+Nevertheless, some subtleties of non-Abelian gauge theories are also present in GR, making the analogy not totally useless.
 In GR the ``gauge'' can only be set locally up to small deformations, but it keeps depending on the asymptotic structure of the spacetime.
-While GR is profoundly symmetric, its symmetries are local redundancies rather than global continuous symmetries that generate conservation laws via Noether's theorem \cite{Avery_2015}.
-As such, angular momentum is exactly conserved in the classical Newtonian theory and special relativity, but not in GR, where it is crucially sensitive to the asymptotics of frame-dragging effects \cite{Penrose_1982}.
-General covariance ensures local conservation of angular momentum in inertial frames, but by its nature it is not necessarily a local quantity, being defined over arbitrarily large distances.
+While GR is profoundly symmetric, its symmetries are local redundancies rather than global continuous symmetries that generate conservation laws via Noether's theorem \citep{Avery_2015}.
+As such, angular momentum is exactly conserved in the classical Newtonian theory and special relativity, but not in GR.
+Within GR, angular momentum is crucially sensitive to the asymptotics of frame-dragging effects, and, in a general spacetime, it's not globally conserved due to curvature gradients \citep{Penrose_1982}.
+General covariance ensures local conservation of angular momentum in inertial frames, but by its nature it is not a local quantity, being defined over arbitrarily large distances w.r.t.\ a reference point (this is analogous to the proposed relation between turbulence and redundancy dominated dynamics in \citep{Blaizot_2008}).

-The reasoning above makes it clear that it is possible that the post-Newtonian expansion could fail, even when its separation scales naively hold, for a body that (i) it is extended enough that the curvature varies significantly within it's structure; (ii) it carries a significant amount of angular momentum.
-We notice that this seems exactly to be the case when full GR solutions of extended rotating bodies are considered \cite{Astesiano_2022a,Re_2024,Galoppo_2024b}.
+The reasoning above makes it clear that it is possible that the post-Newtonian expansion could fail, even when its separation scales naively hold, for a many-body system that (i) is extended enough that the curvature varies significantly within its structure; (ii) carries a significant amount of angular momentum.
+Thus, in a many-body system, we would identify variations of relativistic angular momentum and curvature over comparable scales as cause for a possible break-down of the Newtonian expansion.
+We notice that this seems exactly to be the case when full GR solutions of extended rotating bodies are considered \citep{Astesiano_2022a,Re_2024,Galoppo_2024b}.